 Type A: Non-Recurring Gains and/or Losses

 The goal of “normalizing earnings” is to provide prospective buyers a typical income statement so they know what to expect.
-Expenses such as a lawsuit, non-operating assets, and other abnormal items that occur once are considered expenses that can be eliminated when normalizing earnings.
+Expenses such as a lawsuit, non-operating assets, and other abnormal items that occur once are considered expenses you can eliminate when normalizing earnings.

 Type B: Discretionary Expenses

-Certain expenses may not be recorded at fair market value price.
-These expenses are adjusted so the buyer of a company will not assume these expenses are incurred regularly.
-If these expenses are included, the current company owners should specify that these expenses or earnings are not generating/generated by business.
+Do not record certain expenses at fair market value price.
+Adjust these expenses so the buyer of a company does not assume these expenses incur regularly.
+If you include these expenses, then as the current company owners, you should specify that these expenses or earnings are not generating/generated by business.
 Examples include vacation homes, car rentals, start-up costs, and unreasonably high bonuses.

-(Want to learn how to measure your company’s key performance indicators for free?
-Get it here!)
+(If you want to learn how to measure your company’s key performance indicators for free, then get it here!)

 Normalized Earnings Example

 Type A: Laura experienced a lawsuit and lost $250,000.
-Because this was one-time event, the lawsuit expense can be removed for adjustment purposes.
+Because this was one-time event, remove the lawsuit expense for adjustment purposes.

-Type B: Laura’s sales team had a sales contest to boost revenue for the year 15%, and two salespeople gained extremely high bonuses totaling to a $100,000 additional salary.
+Type B: Laura’s sales team had a sales contest to boost revenue for the year 15%.
+As a result, two salespeople gained extremely high bonuses totaling to a $100,000 additional salary.